StringEpsilon/Alnilam/docs/guides/philosophy.md

 On a large screen, `/invoices` isn't a valid route, but on a small screen it is!
 To make things more interesting, consider somebody with a giant phone.
 They could be looking at `/invoices` in portrait orientation and then rotate their phone to landscape.
 Suddenly, we have enough room to show the master-detail UI, so you ought to redirect right then!

-React Router's previous versions' static routes didn't really have a composable answer for this.
 When routing is dynamic, however, you can declaratively compose this functionality.
 If you start thinking about routing as UI, not as static configuration, your intuition will lead you to the following code:

 ```js
 const App = () => (